code-dot-org/python-lab-packages/README.md

     ```

 ## Building a package
-From the package folder containing `pyproject.toml`, run `python -m build`.
+From the package folder containing `pyproject.toml`, run `pipenv run python -m build`.
 The generated `.whl` file will be in the `dist` folder.

 ## Run tests
-From the folder containing code and tests, run `python -m unittest`.
+From the folder containing code and tests, run `pipenv run python -m unittest`.
 This will look for tests in all files that start with `test`.

+# Linting
+We use [ruff](https://docs.astral.sh/ruff/installation/) for linting.
+It is a dev dependency of all of our packages.
+You can install it on
+your editor of choice for inline suggestions (for example, [VS Code](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)),
+and run it on the command line via `ruff check`.
+It also runs as part of the PR check process.